Trading Silver Futures and Micro Silver Contracts

 Silver Futures Contract Specifications

-Silver futures are standardized exchange-traded contracts that represent 5,000 ounces of silver (standard contract) or 1,000 ounces of silver (1/5th Micro contract).
+Silver futures are standardized, exchange-traded contracts that represent 5,000 ounces of silver (standard contract), 1,000 ounces of silver (1/5 Micro contract), or 100 ounces of silver (1/50 standard contract).

 Retail traders typically buy and sell silver futures contracts to speculate on whether the price will go up or down and typically do not want to take delivery of the physical silver.
 You can trade silver futures on the Chicago Mercantile Exchange (COMEX) on the electronic CME Globex system.